High-efficiency Pt$_{75}$Au$_{25}$-based spintronic terahertz emitters

 To better understand the mechanism of the observed THz emission suppression upon annealing, we made scanning transmission electron microscopy – energy dispersive X-ray spectroscopy (STEM-EDS) measurements shown in \cref{fig:figure4}(c–e).
 Cross-sectional STEM specimens were prepared using a standard focused ion beam (FIB) lift-out procedure, and STEM-EDS elemental maps were acquired with a JEOL Grand ARM300F microscope operated at 300 kV.
 The cross-sectional STEM-EDS images in \cref{fig:figure4}(c) show significant overlap of Pt, Au, Co, Fe and W spatial profiles, which is indicative of short-scale interfacial roughness and/or interdiffusion of these elements \cite{li_thz_2019}. \Cref{fig:figure4}(c-e) reveals a noticeable segregation of Au in the W layer in both as-deposited and annealed samples.

 Our STEM-EDS measurements reveal that the spatial atomic distribution of the elements is not strongly modified by annealing.
 This leaves us with two possible origins of the observed annealing-induced reduction of STE efficiency.
-First, annealing is known to induce diffusion of boron from CoFeB into adjacent layers \cite{drobitchEffectCoFeDusting2019,ghoshProbingSpinHall2022,greerObservationBoronDiffusion2012,saravananObservationUniaxialMagnetic2022,mahendraRoleInterfaceIntermixing2023,barsukov_field-dependent_2014}, which cannot be seen in \cref{fig:figure4}(c) due to the poor STEM-EDS sensitivity to B. It is thus possible that B diffusion into W and $\mathrm{Pt_{75}Au_{25}}$ can decrease their spin Hall efficiencies and the FM/NM interfacial transparency to spin current, which can reduce STE efficiency \cite{drobitchEffectCoFeDusting2019}.
-Second, annealing can form alloys at the FM/NM interfaces -- a process masked in STEM-EDS images due to significant interfacial roughness of the multilayers.
+First, annealing is known to induce diffusion of boron from CoFeB into adjacent layers \cite{drobitchEffectCoFeDusting2019,ghoshProbingSpinHall2022,greerObservationBoronDiffusion2012,saravananObservationUniaxialMagnetic2022,mahendraRoleInterfaceIntermixing2023,barsukov_field-dependent_2014}, which cannot be seen in \cref{fig:figure4}(c) due to the poor STEM-EDS sensitivity to B, as its low K-shell X-ray energy makes it undetectable using this technique.
+It is thus possible that B diffusion into W and $\mathrm{Pt_{75}Au_{25}}$ can decrease their spin Hall efficiencies and the FM/NM interfacial transparency to spin current, which can reduce STE efficiency \cite{drobitchEffectCoFeDusting2019}.
+Second, annealing can form alloys at the FM/NM interfaces, a process masked in STEM-EDS images due to significant interfacial roughness of the multilayers.
 Formation of nonmagnetic or weakly magnetic interfacial alloys can also decrease spin Hall efficiency and interfacial spin transparency \cite{ghoshProbingSpinHall2022}, resulting in reduced STE efficiency.